Embattled U.S. Rep. George Santos treated donors to dinners in Atlantic City

-But he never contacted the local Republican organization, said Atlantic County GOP Chair Doug Purdy on Wednesday.
+But he never contacted the local Republican organization, Atlantic County GOP Chair Doug Purdy said Wednesday.

 And the amounts he spent on dinners do not suggest a large turnout.